notaryproject/specifications/specs/signature-specification.md

 ### Backward Compatibility

-Notary v2 MAY support using `OCI image manifest` to store the signature in the registries that implement partial of the [OCI image specification v1.1][oci-image-manifest].
+Notary v2 MAY support using `OCI image manifest` to store signatures in the registries that implement partial of the [OCI image specification v1.1][oci-image-manifest].

 Signature manifest example per OCI image manifest: